RCoby/credit-risk-classification/README.md

 Build a model to identify the loan risk of borrowers from a dataset of historical lending activity from a peer-to-peer lending services company.

-#### DATA
+### DATA

-The dataset provides the following data:
+The dataset provides the following historical lending activity data:

            loan_size
            interest_rate
            borrower_income
            debt_to_income
            num_of_accounts
            derogatory_marks
            total_debt
            loan_status

 The "Loan Status" column value indicates the risk of a defaulting

            0 = loan is healthy
            1 = high risk of default

-#### Machine Learning Process
+### Machine Learning Process

-*  Split the Data into Training and Testing Sets
+   * Split the Data into Training and Testing Sets:

-      +  Labels: y = "loan status" column
+           Labels: y = "loan status" column
-      +  Features: X = all other columns
+           Features: X = all other columns

    * Create a Logistic Regression Model

    * Evaluate Performance

-    +  Confusion Matrix
+           Confusion Matrix

-    +  Classification Report
+           Classification Report

 ## Results